-- Providing key strategic advice in relation to legal, procurement, pension, insurance, operational excellence, and other professional - Providing a wide range of key IT business processes and services to ESB Group, including IT service and project delivery, analytics and digital transformation expertise which places customer and people experience at the centre - Providing a wide range of financial accounting, reporting and transactional services to ESB Group - Continuing to safely manage ESB's property portfolio during the COVID-19 pandemic, as well as the fit out of ESB premises to enable - Playing a lead role in the delivery of performance improvement and business transformation across ESB - · Continuing to build and enable a safe, high-performance team, working in collaboration and partnership with the rest of ESB Group
+- Providing key strategic advice in relation to legal, procurement, pension, insurance, operational excellence, and other professional services - Providing a wide range of key IT business processes and services to ESB Group, including IT service and project delivery, analytics and digital transformation expertise which places customer and people experience at the centre - Providing a wide range of financial accounting, reporting and transactional services to ESB Group - Continuing to safely manage ESB's property portfolio during the COVID-19 pandemic, as well as the fit out of ESB premises to enable - working in collaboration and partnership with the rest of ESB Group nd transactional services across a wide range of practice areas and to advise on activity across ESB Group while observing regulatory requirements.
+This includes cedures, strategic procurement planning, and tendering services. ions and insurance activities across ESB Group.
+This includes development of nent.
+It also manages staff insurance services and the Medical Provident Fund. s improvement projects and drive a culture of continuous improvement across tions that enable business growth and efficiencies and to oversee cyber security. from an IT, digital and analytics perspective.